wikid24/ffxiv_mmd_tools_helper/manual_guide/README.md

 - leg IK_R
 - toe IK_L
 - toe IK_R

-And also adds the 'special' MMD Control bones (used to move the meshes in certain direction _after_ IK is applied, since once IK is applied, you can no longer directly move the pose bone like you would with a non-IK bone)
+And also adds the 'special' MMD Control bones (used to move the meshes in certain direction _after_ IK is applied, since once IK is applied, you can no longer directly move the pose bone like you would with a non-IK bone):
 - leg_L_D
 - leg_R_D
 - knee_L_D